 5 indicators that you're ready for expansion

-There’s plenty of signs indicating it’s time for you to conquer a new market or increase your share of existing ones.
+Plenty of signs indicate it's time for you to conquer a new market or increase your share of existing ones.

-- The industry you’re in is gaining traction.
-We hope you do track the progress of the industry you’re in.
-If that’s so, you’ll know if the market is saturated enough or there’s a place for growth.
+- The industry you're in is gaining traction.
+We hope you do track the progress of the industry you're in.
+If so, you'll know if the market is saturated or has a place for growth.
 Analysing and predicting market trends is also helpful and may allow you to seize occurring opportunities earlier than your competitors.

 - Your company is ahead of the plan.
-If you’ve been outperforming your own benchmarks for a few months in a row, it may indicate either the chance to accelerate your activities or the weakness of your benchmarking.
-Make sure it’s the first one.
+If you've been outperforming your benchmarks for a few months, it may indicate either the chance to accelerate your activities or the weakness of your benchmarking.
+Make sure it's the first one.